 Moz Authority Metrics - The SEO company Moz has two authority metrics that can help in this regard:

 - DA (Domain Authority) - A score out of 100 for your overall website.
 A higher score means higher authority.

-- PA (Page Authority) - A score out of 100 assigned to each individual page.
+- PA (Page Authority) - A score out of 100 is assigned to each individual page.

 It is free and can be installed as a Chrome extension.
 Once added to chrome, it will show you the DA and PA for each page you visit.

-Measuring and understanding blog analytics and content performance isn’t easy.
+Measuring and understanding blog analytics and content performance aren’t easy.
 There’s no shortcut or magic bullet.
-But with relevant blog metrics decided in advance, you can confidently move in the right direction.
+But with relevant content marketing metrics decided in advance, you can confidently move in the right direction.

 Continuous adoption of analytics and measurement will help your business not just survive, but thrive in a competitive world.

-As you proceed with content reporting, also keep in mind to never focus too much on any one metric in isolation.
-The whole story is usually explained by a combination of different metrics.
+As you proceed with content reporting, also keep in mind to never focus too much on any one content metric in isolation.
+The whole story is usually explained by a combination of different content marketing metrics.

 A single metric can be manipulated or interpreted differently to create a pretty picture.
 But stories are less likely to lie and give an accurate snapshot of your content performance.

 So take a holistic look across all aspects to ensure that you’re not missing the big picture, and you’ll be good to go.